Sunday Service 10:30 AM

 You are invited to celebrate God's goodness at Vineyard Community Church.
 Our church family is made up of people from Reynoldsburg, Pickerington, Pataskala and numerous surrounding communities.
 We offer God centered Sunday service and ministry throughout the week for the whole family.

 The new Pregnancy Care Center will be open every Wednesday at 6:30 pm.
-We offer free pregnancy testing, free ultra sound and free STD screenings.
+We offer free pregnancy testing, and free ultra sound .
 No appointment necessary.
 We are staffed with loving volunteers that are prepared to help you every step of the way.

 I grew up the oldest of 8 children in Denver, Colorado.
 I was a junior in high school when I completely surrendered my life to Christ.
 I decided to enter full-time ministry as soon as I graduated from airlines training school in 1971.
 Dave and I were part of the same nationwide youth ministry for a number of years.
 I had a deep desire to marry a pastor and God granted me that request.
 I enjoy being part of such a young active church; it has been a wonderful place for our family to grow closer to Christ.